Nobutarou/OreLFS2/Chromium.md

 I have built Brave as a variation of Chromium.
 It spent 70GB disk.
 It took one day.
 I bother to do it again.

+I have tested Chromium on Flatpak.
+I cannot input Japanese words via xim or gtk_im_module.
+As my prior browser is Firefox.
+Thus, this is not critical.

 I have also find https://chromium.woolyss.com/ .
 This provides binary tarballs.
 I choose it and will choose.